How to Throw Clay on the Pottery Wheel: A Step-by-Step Beginners Guide

 If you are not trimming, you want a third of an inch of clay on the bottom when using a wire cutter.
 Or at least a quarter of an inch when you use a throwing bat and allow your piece to dry off the bat on its own.

-Step #8 Form the Base of the Clay on the Pottery Wheel
+Step #8: Form the Base of the Clay on the Pottery Wheel

 Brace the outside of the clay with your anchor hand as you place your right hand in the center of the clay.
 Then, push the clay outward with your fingertips.

 Continue to push the clay outward until you reach the desired width.
-Once you have the width, It’s important to remove any extra water from the bottom and compress the clay.
+Once you have the width, it’s important to remove any extra water from the bottom and compress the clay.

 Squeeze the excess water out of your sponge to remove the water from the bottom of your clay.
 Then compress the clay by pressing the sponge on the bottom to avoid S cracks.